Nothing can split opinion amongst those on a diet more than the weight loss (or to give them their ‘proper’ name, meal replacement) shake.

 One of the most important things to note when choosing a product is the sugar content.
 Canstar found that some products can contain up to 23g of sugar per serve (almost 6 teaspoons!) while others contained less than 2g.
 The type of sugar it used is also important.
 Fructose, xylitol, stevia and a variety of artificial sweeteners are the most commonly used to ensure the shake tastes good.
 Clearly, avoiding products with an excess of sugar is going to be your best bet for sustained weight loss.

 There are also a number of more ‘natural’ products hitting the market which are free from artificial sweeteners and use largely whole, organic ingredients.
-The downside to these products is the cost, sometimes more than double your typical supermarket brand.
+The downside to these weight loses shakes is the cost, sometimes more than double your typical supermarket brand.

 Who makes the cut?